Bellambi: Port Bellambi

 A number of 'sixty-milers' came to grief there.
 The 'sixty-milers' wrecked on the reef at Bellambi include, Llewellyn (1882), Adinga (1896) and Saxonia (1898).
 The last 'sixty-miler' to be wrecked there was the s.s.
 Munmorah, which ran aground on the reef in 1949.
 The Court of Marine Inquiry into the loss of the Munmorah was not satisfied that the occulting light was on at the time of the stranding.
 The reef also claimed a number of ships on interstate runs.
 In total, twelve ships were wrecked at Bellambi between 1859 and 1949; seven of these ships went aground on the reef.
 The boiler of the last ship to be wrecked on the reef, the SS Munmorah in 1949, is still visible at low tide.

 The South Bulli Jetty operated until 1952.
 The light to aid shipping was decommissioned on 1 March 1954.
 The jetty partially collapsed in 1955 and was demolished in 1970.

+Geography

+Climate

+Bellambi experiences a humid subtropical climate bordering on an oceanic climate (Köppen: Cfa/Cfb) with very warm, wetter summers and mild, drier winters.
+The wettest recorded day was 18 August 1988 with 240.0 mm of rainfall.
+Extreme temperatures ranged from 43.7 C on 1 January 2006 to 4.1 C on 17 July 2007.